 Remove two (2) mounting bolts and carburetor.
 Discard gasket.

-Disconnect fuel hose and clear tube from carburetor.
+Disconnect fuel hose and clear tube from the carburetor.

 Remove four (4) screws and float chamber.

-Use small flat-bladed screwdriver to remove main jet from carburetor and to install new main jet from high altitude kit.
+Use a small flat-bladed screwdriver to remove the main jet from carburetor and to install new main jet from high altitude kit.